How to obtain probate and make a Probate application

 The current fee for swearing an oath is £5 plus £2 for each additional document (such as the Will and any codicils).
 This fee should be paid directly to the person conducting the swear.

 An application to the Probate Registry may be made by a solicitor or Probate practitioner on behalf of the estate's executors or administrators.
 However, it is possible for executors and administrators to manage part or all of the Probate process themselves, particularly if the estate is small or straightforward.
-If you are considering managing Probate yourself, we recommend viewing our 'DIY Probate' information to make sure you fully understand the time commitment and responsibilities that the process involves.

 Simplify welcomes HSBC Will customers - find out about the changes by calling: 0203 310 1398